 We drove nine hours in a van to get there.
 We stayed in a rundown cabin on the beach that cost us $20 a night.
 Two people got beds.
 Three slept on the floor.

 This is the Team Retreat picture from 2005.
 At a $20-a-night hut on a beach in Tioman Island.

 Parties and Social Events

 Kuala Lumpur is hot.
 So many of our foreign employees love a good pool party.
-Our first pool party took place in a condo in Bangsar, a renowned residential neighbourhood right by the city.
-If you look closely you’ll notice we were drinking Single Malt Scotch Whiskey with Pringles.
-Yes, Pringles.
-We tried to be classy but failed miserably.
+Our first pool party took place in a condo in Bangsar, a renowned residential neighborhood right by the city.

 And there you have it.
 The truth behind how we started.